Sunday, June 30, 2024

 all_elements(xs,P) = (all x:T. if x ∈ set_of(xs) then P(x))

-which combined with the set_of_merge corollary above, simplifies our goal to
+which combined with the set_of_merge corollary above, simplifies our goal as follows

 So we have a few cases to consider and need to prove x ≤ z in each one.
 Consider the case where z ∈ set_of(xs').
-Then we can deduce x ≤ z from the fact that node(x, xs') is sorted.
+Because node(x, xs') is sorted, we know x is less-or-equal every element of xs':

 have x_le_xs: all_elements(xs', λb{x ≤ b})